Classroom Strategies

 - Use lines or arrows on the map to represent how ideas are connected to one another, a particular category, and/or the main concept.
 Limit the amount of information on the map to avoid frustration.

-- After students have finished the map, encourage them to share and reflect on how they each made the connections between concepts.
+- After your students have finished the map, encourage them to share and reflect on how they each made the connections between concepts.

 Download blank templates

-Differentiated instruction
+Differentiate instruction

-For second language learners, students of varying reading skill, students with learning disabilities, and younger learners
+For second language learners, students of varying reading skill, and younger learners

 - Teach vocabulary words explicitly and use simple words.